TIY-LR-FEE/assignments/16-vanilla-todo/README.md

 ## Explorer Mode

+### Quest 1!

-1. Create a new project via the command line called `16-vanilla-todo`.
-If you don't remember how, [watch this video](https://www.youtube.com/watch?v=kyEuodzR-yE).
+1. Create a new project via Source Tree called `16-vanilla-todo`.
+If you don't remember how, [watch this video](https://www.youtube.com/watch?v=Mp3LYUVKoKU).

 2. In your `16-vanilla-todo` directory run `startfrom tiy-lr-fee/assignments 16-vanilla-todo` to download the boilerplate.